intbio/IntBioEdu/ITcc.md

 ### Mastering Linux command line and coreutils
 - [List of notions and commands to be familiar with](linux_commands.md).
-Study yourself or use tutorial below.
+Study yourself or use tutorials below.
 #### Suggested tutorials/courses
 - Into to basic terminal commands [here](https://maker.pro/linux/tutorial/basic-linux-commands-for-beginners).
 - Mastering Linux Shell http://swcarpentry.github.io/shell-novice/